SHE DEVIL

 Courtesy of the artist, Cristin Tierney Gallery, New York, NY, Analix Forever, Geneva, Switzerland, and CONNERSMITH, Washington DC.

+Linda Norberg is a woman working in a coal mine in Svalbard Islands, in the Arctic Ocean, where the main economic activity is, in fact, the extraction of coal.
 Bill Coleman – a guru of the New York music scene – is a very sensual performer, who takes energy from being on stage.
 Two opposites trades that in the video Brightness All Around by Janet Biggs talk through visual and audio references: the light on the helmet worn by Linda serves to illuminate the claustrophobic darkness that characterizes the environment while the lighthouse illuminates Bill in his black leather dress and makes shine his figure in motion; Bill’s guitar, however, blends giving rhythm at the unending and monotonous noise of the machinery with which Linda worked every day.
+In the video of Biggs – the last stage of the film trilogy The Arctic Cycle of which the first two were made in 2009 and 2010 due to the residency program The Arctic Circle – the two extremes meet by giving us the sad certainty of an alarming inner solitude.

 SHE DEVIL 6